OmarDeeb311/Restaurant-App/README.md

 To get started with the Dubai Sauce Restaurant React application, follow these steps:

-1. Download the application as a ZIP file.
-2. Extract the ZIP file to your desired location.
+1. Clone the project on your device.
-3. Open your command line interface and navigate to the application's directory.
+2. Open your command line interface and navigate to the application's directory.
-4. Install the required dependencies by running the following command: npm install
+3. Install the required dependencies by running the following command: npm install
-5. Build the application using the following command: npm run build
+4. Build the application using the following command: npm run build
-6. Start the application by running: npm start
+5. Start the application by running: npm start

 The application should now be up and running, and you can access it in your web browser.